Cray-HPE/docs-csm/troubleshooting/pxe_runbook.md

 worker.
 We believe this has something to do with conntrack.

 <a name="verify-the-switches"></a>

 ## 2.7.
-Verify the switches are forwarding DHCP traffic.
+Verify the switches are forwarding DHCP traffic

 * If you still cannot PXE boot, the IP-Helper may be breaking on the switch.
 * On Aruba, Dell, and Mellanox switches we have seen the IP-Helpers get stuck and stop forwarding DHCP traffic to the client.